Rafael Devers Player Props: Red Sox vs. Rangers

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (80) this season while batting .256 with 38 extra-base hits.
+- Devers has 81 hits, which is best among Boston hitters this season, while batting .256 with 38 extra-base hits.

-- He ranks 79th in batting average, 85th in on base percentage, and 17th in slugging among the qualified hitters in MLB.
+- Among qualified hitters, he ranks 79th in batting average, while his on-base percentage ranks 82nd and he is 20th in slugging.

-- In 38 games this year (46.9%), Devers has picked up an RBI, and in 16 of those games (19.8%) he had two or more.
-He has also driven home three or more of his team's runs in seven contests.
+- In 46.3% of his games this year, Devers has driven in at least one run.
+In 16 of those games (19.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in seven contests.

-- He has scored in 35 games this year, with multiple runs 11 times.
+- He has scored in 35 of 82 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.